Last Updated on March 20, 2021 by Helga Dosa

 A Vast Array of Things To Do in Friuli Part II

 Make Sure to See Part I of this article on Sights in Friuli.
+Ready to discover the best sights in Friuli Venezia Giulia?

 A hilltop town famed for its cured ham, San Daniele charms with its Renaissance palaces and its churches.
 The coastal area includes charming fishermen’s villages, like Muggia, and Marano Lagunare, at the head of its own lagoon.
 In the mountains, the villages reveal a more austere architecture made of wood and stone, built at the top of cliffs and set deep in valleys or beside torrents.
 In each of these historical and architectural jewels, you will breathe the charm of a history that is both distant in time and extraordinarily near.

 Trekking, mountain bike, rafting, kayaking, fishing, golf.
-The setting for numerous open-air sports is a generous and unspoilt nature.
+The setting for numerous open-air sports is a generous and unspoiled nature.
 And a varied one: in just a short time, one can travel from mountains to sea, via hills and plains.

 A paradise for walkers and trekking enthusiasts; a delight for touring cyclists and a gym for mountain bikers; pure fun for rafting, sheer thrills for kayaking down the fast-flowing mountain torrents and through the rapids; rich crystal-clear waters in rivers and lakes for anglers; lush and unspoilt natural surroundings, a series of superb greens and fairways for golfers.
 Friuli Venezia Giulia offers constant surprises to seekers of natural beauty because it harbours a remarkable secret: since it covers a relatively small area, it takes very little time to move from the mountains to the sea, travelling through rolling hills and lush plains that give way to a rocky coastline or beaches of the finest sand.